gethin101/hackpad_2025/README.md

 Libraries:
 1. Download CircuitPython library bundle & unzip
-2. Copy displayio, display_text, debouncer & hid to the MCU
+2. Copy displayio, display_text, debouncer & HID to the MCU
 3. Upload the `code.py` to the XIAO
 4. Test